magento/devdocs/guides/v1.0/config-guide/config/depend-inj.md

 </table>

 <h4 id="dep-inj-compile-extra">Specifying extra classes</h4>
-To generate <!--proxies and -->factories not declared in dependency injection or the Magento code base, use the `--extra-classes-file` parameter to specify the path to a file that contains a list of factories and classes to generate.
+To generate proxies and factories not declared in dependency injection or the Magento code base, use the `--extra-classes-file` parameter to specify the path to a file that contains a list of factories and classes to generate.
 A sample follows:

 {% highlight PHP %}
 <?php